 I’m sure all the tech enthusiasts can recall the hype around Google Glass when it was first released in 2013.

 The idea behind Google Glass was to create a hands-free, AR experience.
 A wearable smart device with a built-in screen– essentially aiming to revolutionize the tech world!
-What went wrong?
+So what went wrong?

 While the technology behind Google Glass was impressive, it was not enough to make the device a success in the consumer market.
 The project was ultimately discontinued in 2015, with Google shifting its focus to developing AR technologies for businesses and industries rather than consumers.